A Letter for Your Veterinarian

 Anesthesia in Clumbers should be straightforward, given normal precautions.
 Ketamine/Valium/Isoflurane or Propofol/Iso are both reasonable protocols.
 Rarely, excessively short muzzles or an elongated soft palate may make anesthetic recovery a bit more comparable to brachycephalic breeds.

 Clumbers are in general a gentle, stoic breed.
 Their calm, accepting nature makes them enjoyable patients.
-If I can be of any assistance, or if I can answer any questions, please don’t hesitate to contact me.
+If I can be of any assistance, or if I can answer any questions, please do not hesitate to contact me.

 Roe Froman, DVM